Puffins in Iceland: A guide on where to see Puffins in Iceland

 Boats will go close to the shoreline and expert tour guides can help find puffin nests and they have great knowledge of common places where the birds nest and at which times of the day and month.

-These guides will also be knowledgable on where to spot other wildlife and marine life on a boat trip, including whales and birds such as northern fulmars, gulls, arctic terns, and black guillemots.
+These guides will also be knowledgeable on where to spot other wildlife and marine life on a boat trip, including whales and birds such as northern fulmars, gulls, arctic terns, and black guillemots.

 Látrabjarg is located in the cliffs in Westfjords.
 Here visitors can get close enough to the puffins to take great close up photographs of the animals.
 Be warned not to get too close to the puffins, or disturb their natural habitats, they are wild animals and their burrows close proximation to the cliff edges also make it dangerous for walkers, who get too close to the cliffs.